stijn-dejongh/lovecraft_public_domain/raw_converts/he.md

 mode of relief I even wrote a few poems, and still refrained from going home to my people lest I seem to crawl back ignobly in defeat.

-  Then, on a sleepless night&rsquo;s walk, I met the man.
+  Then, on a sleepless night's walk, I met the man.
 It was in a grotesque hidden courtyard of the Greenwich section, for there in my ignorance I had settled, having heard of the place as the natural home of poets and artists.
 The archaic lanes and houses and unexpected bits of square and court had indeed delighted me, and when I found the poets and artists to